GenesisFR/HowToBecomeGoodAtShooters/README.md

 - no callouts from dead people

 ### Clearing angles
-- same points as in pve
+- same points as in PVE
 - you must know the map and where people are usually standing (gets you information and map control)
 - reference: https://www.youtube.com/watch?v=ivh8r0LxgLQ